 WordPress Menus and Navigation

 WordPress themes only have so much width for your category nav bar to display.
 So we need to use this space judiciously.
-This is also important so that we can have nice mobile responsive menus.
+This is also important so that we can have excellent mobile responsive menus.

 PRO TIP: Don't add a new category unless you are confident

-for that category in the near future.
+for that category very soon.

 Now, let's move on to Tags.